margaridav27/feup-sdle/exam summary.md

 ![Screenshot from 2023-01-12 14-16-28](https://user-images.githubusercontent.com/55671968/212091045-222c3327-ba09-49d7-8c90-a1f42d9ae2bf.png)

-For example, the choices of minimal (size) quorums for an object with N=5 replicas:
+For example, the choices of minimal (size) quorums for an object w/ N=5 replicas:

 | Operation | Quorum choices        |
 | --------- | --------------------- |